incepter/react-async-states/README.md

 ## Motivations

-Dealing with asynchronous state in general isn't easy, and bad patterns emerge easily especially in large scale applications where multiple developers with different seniority levels write code.
-The common and repetitive issues we were suffering from are:
+Dealing with asynchronous state in general isn't easy, bad patterns emerge easily especially in large scale applications where multiple developers with different seniority levels write code.
+Some of the common and repetitive issues we were suffering from are:

 - How to cancel an ongoing fetch automatically when component unmounts ?
+Or when the user chooses to ?
 - How to prevent a callback from being called when the dependencies used to trigger a fetch change ?
-- Cannot update state of unmounted component...
+- The: Cannot update state of unmounted component...
-- The fetch status is by far different from a boolean representation, and the most used in codebases
+- The fetch status is by far different from a boolean representation, and the most used in code-bases...
 - How to share state between multiple subscriptions ?
 - How to select from multiple changing states while re-rendering only if the selected value change given a memoization function
 - ...and many more repetitive bottle necks that we found ourselves re-writing each time